Training Provably Robust Models by Polyhedral Envelope Regularization: Additional Experiments

 \subsubsection{Searching for the Optimal Value of $\epsilon$}

-Tables~\ref{tbl:app_search_1} and~\ref{tbl:app_search_2} show the number of bound calculations in the binary search for the optimal $\epsilon$ in PEC and Fast-Lin / CROWN.
-In $l_\infty$ cases, the original interval $[\underline{\epsilon}, \bar{\epsilon}]$ is $[0, 0.4]$ for MNIST and $[0, 0.1]$ for CIFAR10.
-In $l_2$ cases, the original interval $[\underline{\epsilon}, \bar{\epsilon}]$ is $[0, 1.2]$ for MNIST and $[0, 0.4]$ for CIFAR10.
-The bound of the number calculation does not depend on the model in Fast-Lin / CROWN and is model-dependent in PEC as discussed in Section~\ref{subsec:optimal_budget}.
+Table~\ref{tbl:app_search_1} shows the number of bound calculations in the binary search for the optimal $\epsilon$ in PEC and Fast-Lin under $l_2$ attacks.
+The original interval $[\underline{\epsilon}, \bar{\epsilon}]$ is $[0, 1.2]$ for MNIST and $[0, 0.4]$ for CIFAR10.
+The bound of the number calculation does not depend on the model in Fast-Lin and is model-dependent in PEC as discussed in Section~\ref{subsec:optimal_budget}.